 Snapdragons belong to the Plantaginaceae family, the family of plantains, and have about 40 species.
-They are so-called because they resemble a dragon’s face and that of a mouth as it opens and closes when the flowers are pressed on their sides.
+They are so-called because they resemble a dragon’s face and a mouth as it opens and closes when the flowers are pressed on their sides.
 Its scientific name Antirrhinum is a Latin word for “counterfeiting nose” or “like a snout.”

 Interestingly, these flowers are known as “Rabbit’s lips” in Asia and “Lion’s lips” in Holland.
 Native to the rocky areas of Europe, the U.S., and North Africa, snapdragons have been cultivated since the 1700s.
 They also played a part in folklore as people believed these flowers offered protection from witchcraft.